allabux21/gwright99.github.io/openshift4/02-background-context.md

 ## Background Context

-Although I won't be explaining basic container details/concepts, there are a few facets of Podman/Openshift implementation that should be called out due to their impact on implementation efforts.
+Although I won't be explaining the basics of containers (e.g. "this is your OS with a VM vs. your OS with containers"), I do need to cover certain container-related concepts due to their impact on my podman implementation efforts.

 ### Linux Kernel Security Features